greydanus/greydanus.github.io/_posts/2016-09-05-regularization.markdown

 ## Closing thoughts

 Regularization matters!
 Not only is it a way of preventing overfitting; it's also the easiest way to control what a model learns.

-In a simple model such as the one we used for this post, we can easily understand how regularization does this.
-How can we extend what we've learned here to larger, more complex models?
+For further reading on the subject, check out [these slides](http://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf).

-Many of the intuitions apply directly to models of any size.
-We can expect that dropout will smooths out multilayer networks in the same way it does here.
-Although L2 regularization and weight normalization are very different computations, the qualititive similarity we discovered probably extends to larger models (though we should to test this theory before making any strong claims).
-Finally, Gaussian weight regularization offers a promising avenue for further investigation because it clearly produces an unusual distribution of weights but still achieves good performance on the test set.
+We can expect that dropout will smooth out multilayer networks in the same way it does here.
+Although L2 regularization and weight normalization are very different computations, the qualititive similarity we discovered here probably extends to larger models.
+Gaussian weight regularization, finally, offers a promising avenue for further investigation.

-Another interesting regularization method is to cast the weights to binary values during forward passes but perform backpropagation as usual on float values.
-I'll add that technique to this post soon.